-Children in our communities in northern India do not have safe drinking water in their village.
+Children in our communities in northern India do not have safe drinking water in their villages.
 They are part of the 785 million people* who have no access to one of the most basic needs, clean drinking water.
 The impact of this takes lives.
 Each day, more than 800 children die from this unsafe water.
 Death due to diarrhea carried fouled water, hygiene, and the resulting lack of sanitation.
-They do not have the basic requirement to wash their hands, cook food, bath, grow crops or drink.
+They do not have the basic requirements to wash their hands, cook food, bathe, grow crops or drink.

 What does it mean to not to have safe water

 What does it mean when a child has only a scarce supply of water?
 For most of us we go to the kitchen or bathroom and turn on the tap.
 But for millions that supply is reduced or non-existent.
 It impacts families and communities and can keep people locked in extreme situations for years or even generations.

 When children are continually sick due to being more vulnerable to the effects of polluted or non-existent water, they can’t attend school.
 Women and girls are often the ones tasked with carrying water for the family so they are impacted in major ways too.
 UNICEF says 200 million hours are spent carrying water every day.

 Most of us don’t even think when we turn on the tap to fill a glass or wash our dishes.
 It’s so natural, we do it many times every day.